 The new Republic of Latvia had a lot of willpower and little of anything else to start with.
 Most of the industrial equipment was evacuated to Russia during the WWI and was not returned afterwards.
-Constant warfare destroyed most of the infrastructure.
+Constant warfare had destroyed most of the infrastructure.
 Many qualified workers and managers left due to the ensuing chaos.

 Latvia persisted through the Great Depression thanks to the strong background in agriculture.
 The country exported bacon, beet sugar, milk products and textiles to Western Europe.
 Latvian timber export formed 10% of the global market in the 1930’s.
-First hydroelectric power plant was built on the River Daugava at Ķegums at the end of 1930’s.
+The first hydroelectric power plant was built on the River Daugava at Ķegums at the end of 1930’s.

-The primary resource of Latvia stayed the rich human capital, having the highest enrolment in universities per capita in the world.
+The primary resource of Latvia stayed the rich human capital, having the highest enrollment in universities per capita in the world.
 Local high-tech developments as radios by VEF and Minox photo cameras competed with European and American products of the kind.

 Under Occupation 1940-1991

-Soviet Union and Nazi Germany ravaged Latvia during World War II.
+The Soviet Union and Nazi Germany ravaged Latvia during World War II.
 Hundreds of thousands were killed, died or fled the hostilities and persecution.
-Property and infrastructure was either destroyed or nationalized.
+Property and infrastructure were either destroyed or nationalized.
 Many resources and valuables were expropriated by both Nazis and the Soviets, including swathes of forests, valuable metals and machinery.

-Latvia was rebuilt according to centralized planning of the Soviet Union, which proved to be less effective than a free market economy.
+Latvia was rebuilt according to the centralized planning of the Soviet Union, which proved to be less effective than a free market economy.
 The Latvian economy served the political and military interests of the Soviet ruling elite.
 176 factories in Soviet Latvia provided between 10 to 100% of their producing capacity towards military purposes.
 80% of production in VEF, the largest factory of around 20000 workers, was military procurement.

 Centralized planning created wide shortages.
 Collectivized farming never produced more than 45% of what the private farmsteads did before.
-Heavy industrialization followed by need of migrant workers primarily served political purposes.
+Heavy industrialization followed by the need for migrant workers primarily served political purposes.
 Unrealistic production targets served propaganda, but distorted the market.
 Lack of environmental concern is responsible for pollution issues that affect Latvia to this day.

 The Soviet economic system could not compete with the global free market.
 It collapsed at the end of 1980’s, shutting down many factories and leading to mass unemployment and the crash of the financial system.